OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/DeeplinksTaskModules.md

 ```

 #### Step 2: Update existing files

-In the project structure, on the right under `A07-TaskModule`, you will see emoji 🔺 near the files.
-They are the files that were updated to add the new features.
+There are files that were updated to add the new features.
 Let's take files one by one to understand what changes you need to make for this exercise.

 **1.\client\identity\identityClient.js**